 The sandwich offering was suitably refined with pickled cucumber and smoked sea trout featuring well, but not quite eclipsing the egg mayonnaise sandwiches.
 These benefited from an additional bread layer that offered an object lesson in the benefits of texture to food.
 The light toasting of the extra layer set these apart from other egg mayo’ sandwiches with a neat crunch to go with our teas (no milk, lest we ruin the taste).
 The breakfast blend was satisfying and subtle, but the milk oolong set itself apart with its understated sweetness.

 Next up, we removed scones from the linen shroud in which they were served and lathered them with jam and cream in whichever order took our fancy.
 These were impressively light, going down well with Baby Fork. and set us up well for the final barrage of sweet treats.

 The cake selection featured banana bread, pistachio cake and a choux bun.
 The latter of these was the real show off, being topped with edible gold leaf for real afternoon tea prestige.
 The banana bread and pistachio cake were topped with impressively uniform slices of banana and strawberry but neither topped the choux bun that, gold or not, caught my fancy.

 The silver service element to this certainly sets it apart from other afternoon teas, turning it into a curated experience with guidance from a knowledgeable server.
-This was a luxurious experience at home in a location such as The Grand and a satisfying departure from most afternoon teas without making it feel rushed.
+This was a luxurious experience at home in a location such as Hudsons at the Grand and a satisfying departure from most afternoon teas without making it feel rushed.
 It’s definitely one to book when you feel like treating yourself.